NethermindEth/general-agents-module/README.md

   - `address`: The log originating address.
 - `eventSignature`: The event signature to be detected.
 - `address`: If provided, the approach will only detect events emitted from the specified account.
 - `filter`: If provided, the approach will only detect events that are not discarded by the filter.
-This function has the type `(log: LogDescription, index?: number, array?: LogDescription[]) => boolean`, it will be used as argument for the common `filter` arrays function.
+This function has the type `(log: LogDescription, index?: number, array?: LogDescription[]) => boolean`, it will be used as an argument for the common `filter` arrays function.

-### - Eth Transfer Handler
+### - ETH Transfer Handler

-This approach detects eth transfers.
-You can also provide more arguments for specifying extra filters as "who made the transfer", "who is the receiver", and a minimum amount for detecting transfers
+This approach detects ETH transfers.
+You can also provide more arguments for specifying extra filters, such as "who made the transfer", "who is the receiver", and a minimum amount for detecting transfers.

 #### How to use it